Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 The system's drive is a quasi-monochromatic electric-field pulse,

 where $t_0$ is the pulse center, $\Delta t$ the pulse width, and $\omega$ the field frequency.
-We model typical pump–probe conditions with a pump photon energy exceeding the bandgap ($\approx 2.4$ eV) and a duration of a few tens of femtoseconds.
+We model typical pump-probe conditions with a pump photon energy exceeding the bandgap ($\approx 2.4$ eV) and a duration of a few tens of femtoseconds.
 Specifically, we set $\hbar\omega=2.6$~eV and $\Delta t=5$~fs.
 The simulation starts at $t=0$~fs, with the pulse center at $t_0=3\Delta t=15$~fs.

 We consider a linearly polarized field in the $xy$ plane with amplitude $E_0$.
 The field intensity uniquely determines the fluence $F$, defined as the electromagnetic energy per unit area.
-For the pulse in Eq.~\eqref{eq:gaussian_pulse}, the relation between $F$ and $E_0$ (see Appendix~\ref{app:Relation between electric field and laser fluence}) is
+For the pulse in Eq.~\eqref{eq:gaussian_pulse}, the relation between $F$ and $E_0$ (see Supplementary Section 11) is

 With the above parameters, $F$ ranges from tens of $\mu$J/cm$^2$ to a few mJ/cm$^2$ as $E_0$ varies from $10^8$ to $10^9$~V/m.